 What to bring

 We recommend bringing as little as possible!
-You will need to manage your luggage for up to a distance of a half mile, or a 10-12 minute walk to and from our hotels.
+Our tours are casual, and you don’t need fancy clothes.
 If you need any packing tips, please contact us.

 Travel insurance is highly recommended for any unexpected emergency expenses.